Exercises for back pain

 by | Jul 2, 2015

-Please be aware that these are very general exercises for back pain and may not be suitable for everyone
+• These exercises are general recommendations for back pain and may not be suitable for everyone.

-You are advised to seek advice of a healthcare professional such as your Osteopath before starting these back pain exercises, and to stop immediately if you feel any pain.
+• Seek advice from a healthcare professional, such as your osteopath, before starting these exercises.
+Discontinue immediately if you experience any pain.

-Action: Slowly take your bottom backwards, maintaining the natural curve in the spine.
-Hold the stretch for one deep breath and return to the starting position.
+• Hold the stretch briefly for one deep breath, then return to the starting position.

 Tips:

-• Avoid sitting back on your heels if you have a knee problem.
+• Avoid sitting back on your heels if you have knee issues.

-• Only stretch as far as feels comfortable.
+• Stretch only as far as feels comfortable.

-Start position: Lie on your back.
-Place a small flat cushion or book under your head.
-Keep your knees bent and together.
-Keep your upper body relaxed and your chin gently tucked in.
+Start Position: Lie on your back with a small cushion or book under your head.
+Keep knees bent and together, upper body relaxed, and chin gently tucked.

 Tips:

-• Place a pillow between your knees for comfort.
+• Use a pillow between your knees for added comfort.

-Start position: Lie on your stomach, and prop yourself on your elbows, lengthening your spine.
-Keep your shoulders back and neck long.
+Start Position: Lie on your stomach, prop yourself on your elbows, and elongate your spine.
+Keep shoulders back and neck extended.

 Tips:

-Deep abdominal strengthening – Strengthens the deep supporting muscles around the spine
+Purpose: Strengthens deep supporting muscles around the spine

-Start position: Lie on your back.
-Place a small, flat cushion or book under your head.
-Bend your knees and keep your feet straight and hip-width apart.
-Keep your upper body relaxed and your chin gently tucked in.
+Start Position: Lie on your back with a small cushion or book under your head.
+Bend knees and keep feet hip-width apart.
+Relax upper body and gently tuck in your chin.

 Tips:

-• This is a slow, gentle tightening of the lower abdominal region.
-Don’t pull these muscles in using more than 25% of your maximum strength.
+• Contract muscles gently, using no more than 25% of your maximum strength.

-Start position: Lie on your back.
-Place a small, flat cushion or book under your head.
-Bend your knees and keep your feet straight and hip-width apart.
-Keep your upper body relaxed and your chin gently tucked in.
+Start Position: Lie on your back with a small cushion or book under your head.
+Bend knees and keep feet hip-width apart.
+Relax upper body and gently tuck in your chin.

-Action: Gently flatten your low back into the floor and contract your stomach muscles.
-Now tilt your pelvis towards your heels until you feel a gentle arch in your lower back, feeling your back muscles contracting and return to the starting position.
+• Tilt your pelvis toward your heels until you feel a gentle arch in your lower back, engaging your back muscles.

-Repeat 10 to 15 times, tilting your pelvis back and forth in a slow rocking motion.
+• Return to the starting position and repeat 10 to 15 times, rocking your pelvis back and forth in a slow motion.

 Tips:

-• Don’t press down through the neck, shoulders or feet.
+• Avoid pressing down through the neck, shoulders, or feet.

-Place one hand on your stomach and the other under your lower back to feel the correct muscles working.
+• Place one hand on your stomach and the other under your lower back to ensure correct muscle engagement.

 See also: